GrigLars/command_line_fu/README.md

 #### Base64 obfuscation

 Something near and dear to my heart is the openness of sharing ideas, discoveries, and code.
 One of my pet peeves is, every once in a while, a sysadmin or coder comes along that doesn't weant to share.
-They use basic ways to make their code unreadable on purpose, to secure their jobs, hide the fact what they don't know for better coders, and just to be a jerk.
+They use basic ways to make their code unreadable on purpose, maybe to secure their jobs, hide the fact what they don't know for better coders, or just to be difficult.
 This is something I ran into years ago, and I thought about making it a separate page, but meh.
 Say you have a script, `ten.sh`:

     #!/usr/bin/env bash
     echo "This is a bunch of numbers"